*SPOILER ALERT! *

 Eena’s

-voice rose an octave.
+voice squeaked, rising an octave.
 “Are you crazy?”

 Jinatta

-and Leisha exchanged uncertain glances before they both patted at the air attempting
+and Leisha exchanged uncertain glances before they both patted at the air

 “Don’t